MoBakour/potatodb/README.md

 #### Farm.exists

 The `exists()` method is a farm method that takes a query object or a test function and returns a boolean value that specified whether a potato document that passes the given test exists or not.
-This method uses `Farm.findOne()` method under the hood, so expect a similar querying behaviour.
+This method uses `Farm.findOne()` method under the hood, so expect a similar querying behavior.

 ```js
 const exists = await Users.exists({ email: "example@mail.com" });